MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/topologies/index.md

 ### Stand-alone server topology
 You can configure a stand-alone topology for WebSphere® Application Server full profile, WebSphere Application Server Liberty profile, and Apache Tomcat.
-In this topology, all the administration components and the runtimes are deployed in a single Java™ Virtual Machine (JVM).
+In this topology, all the administration components and the runtimes are deployed in a single Java Virtual Machine (JVM).

 ![Stand-alone topology](standalone_topology.jpg)